Best Dog Food For Allergies: Skin-Care, Novel-Protein Diets & More

 In this brief video by JustFoodForDogs, Dr. Laura Wilson, DVM, DACVD, discusses food elimination diets for dogs with food allergies.
 JustFoodForDogs is another company that delivers all-natural fresh dog food.
 For a $250 formulation fee, you can have their vet specialists personalize your pup’s food for allergies or other health problems.

-Finding the right dog food isn’t always enough to relieve allergy symptoms in some cases, especially if your dog has severe allergies.
-If this is the case, your vet may recommend giving your dog allergy medication or administering allergy shots to help reduce symptoms.
+It’s also important to note that finding the right dog food isn’t always enough to relieve allergy symptoms.
+If your dog experiences more severe allergies, your vet may recommend giving your dog allergy medication or administering allergy shots to help reduce symptoms.

 Subscribe